BoykaFramework/boyka-framework/website/docs/contributing/project-details/commit-steps.md

 ## Create draft PR

 As soon as you push your commit, you must create a draft PR on GitHub.
-Because our workflows will only get triggered on PR's that are raised against `develop` branch.
+Because our workflows will only get triggered on PR's that are raised against `main` branch.

 ## Ping on Discord